 Referencing is a common practice meant to verify the authenticity of information provided and the integrity of the individual.
 This is another area which is considered grey as far as discrimination with regard to hire and fire is concerned.
 Florida employment labor law enforces very strict code of practice in regards to the confidentiality of the information provided by former employers to prospective ones.
 It is criminal to malign someone or provide falls information that could be defamatory.
 The common practice among employers is to confine themselves to dates of engagement, disengagement and remuneration.

-There are formal contracts as well as at will engagements..
+of services.
+There are formal contracts as well as at will engagements.

 Some of the issues usually contained in an employee handbook offer policy guidelines on matters like sexual harassment defining what it entails and how it shall be dealt with.
 The handbook should state the equal recruitment policy and overall mission of the company.
 Family Medical Leave Act should be restated in the employee handbook to show that the employer recognizes the act and abides by it.
 Florida employment labor law obeys this act and enforces it to the letter.